Free Electronic Cigarette Trials

-They’ve had an electronic cigarette from someone advertising a free trial – and they’re wondering why their money is suddenly disappearing from their bank account.
-(Unfortunately, one of the companies involved has a similar name to us – check out this list here and guess which one it is!)
+Typically, the victim has bought an electronic cigarette from someone advertising a free trial – and they’re wondering why their money is suddenly disappearing from their bank account.

 Here’s what happens: